+Here's another great image of the epoxy going on a properly cleaned floor.
 If you are grinding your floor it is still recommended that you etch the floor as you are rinsing off the dust from grinding, this will ensure the concrete pores are clean and open.
-Our epoxy will permanently bond into those open pores.
+If you do not intend to rinse the grinding dust off then etching is not necessary.
+Our epoxy will permanently bond into the open pores provided by etching, grinding or a combination of both.
 If applying over an existing coating see the link at the bottom of the MUST READ page for instructions on how to do it correctly.

 If you are grinding your floor and have large cracks you should patch now with our Crack & Joint Filler.
 Once cured you can grind over it and smooth down further if needed.
 If you have small cracks use the Instant Crack Repair after you grind or etch.
 If your floor is pitted in small areas use our Skim Coat Feather Patch.
 If your floor is mostly pitted you need to resurface it with our Self Leveling Slurry.
 See individual products for application instructions

-We recommend doing your floor in 3-4 batches per kit, the smaller batches will allow you to apply the epoxy and chips without rushing and still have plenty of work time left over as a safety margin.
+We recommend doing your floor in 3 batches per kit, the smaller batches will allow you to apply the epoxy and chips without rushing and still have plenty of work time left over as a safety margin.
 Apply a bead of the mixed base color coat from the container in a left to right direction directly to the floor do not use a roller pan.
 Spread evenly over a 4-5 ft wide strip(you can do much larger sections if purchasing the optional spiked soles) with supplied notched squeegee.
-Then roller over to smoothen.
+Then roller over to smoothen squeegee ridges and spread out further.
 Armor Chip Epoxy will automatically be at the proper thickness.
 Don't worry about the epoxy drying on the roller or squeegee, when you mix the next batch up it will reactivate the epoxy for another 45 minutes of pot life.

 Note: for large areas use our spike shoe bottoms which allow walking on the wet epoxy.
 Use Xylene for any clean ups(available at Home Depot or Lowes).

-6. Let the floor epoxy & chips dry to the touch, usually in approximately 5-6 hrs, you can let the epoxy cure overnight also.
+6. Let the floor epoxy & chips dry to the touch, usually in approximately 6-8 hrs, you can let the epoxy cure overnight also but don't let more then 24 hours pass before applying topcoat.
 Once dry to the touch sweep the floor good with a stiff shop broom or shovel with plastic edge to remove any loose chips or any chips that are sticking straight up.
-Then apply half of the clear topcoat to seal in the chips and magnify the beautiful high gloss finish.
+Don't worry about scratches, any scratches in the epoxy will disappear when the clear coat is applied.
+Apply half of the clear topcoat to seal in the chips and magnify the beautiful high gloss finish.
 The chips themselves give the floor some texture but if you desire to use the non skid additive supplied for added traction, mix it right into the second final clear coat.
 Allow first coat to dry to the touch before applying second coat.
-Clear coat dries to a touch/walk on, in about 2 hrs(you can move all your stuff back in at that point).
+Clear coat dries to a touch/walk on, in about 2-3 hrs(you can move all your stuff back in at that point).
 If you are using the upgraded Military Topcoat you only have to do one coat.
 Apply the Military Topcoat as soon as the floor epoxy is dry to the touch or first thing the next morning for best results.
+Do not exceed 24 hrs for either topcoat.
 Military Topcoat dries to the touch in 5-6 hrs to walk on.
 Let either topcoat cure for 36-72 hrs before driving on it.
 That's it!